MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

 2. Functions taking too long, often caused by an accidental infinite loop (with Lua the game would hang!)
 3. A stack overflow, often caused by recursing too deep

-The `Runnable example of handling division by 0` header later on shows how to catch a division by 0, but the other runtime errors are handled similarly:
+The `Runnable example` header later on shows how to catch a division by 0, but the other runtime errors are handled similarly:

 ### Detecting functions taking too long, with alrm(2) its SIGALRM